cbmr-data/cbmr-data.github.io/esrum/source/usage/transfers.rst

  Transferring data to/from Computerome
 ***************************************

-When transferring data/to from computerome you should *always* run the transfer software on Esrum (or on your PC/laptop) and you should *always* connect to Computerome via ``transfer.computerome.dk`` instead of ``ssh.computerome.dk``.
+When transferring data/to from Computerome you should *always* run the transfer software on Esrum (or on your PC/laptop) and you should *always* connect to Computerome via ``transfer.computerome.dk`` instead of ``ssh.computerome.dk``.

-For example, to transfer data to computerome, you might run
+For example, to transfer data to Computerome, you might run

 .. code:: shell